 You can avoid this by snacking smart – eating healthier snacks where possible and parceling out servings so you know how many chips or nuts you’re actually eating.
 Setting aside 100-calorie portions of your favorite snacks is a great way to understand what you’re eating.
 Sometimes just buying smaller bags of snacks can help alert you to how much you’re eating.

 You may be reaching for snacks when you’re actually thirsty.
 Other times, a glass of water or tea can tide you over until your next meal.
 Drinking water is good for your health for many reasons, but one of the best is that it helps take up room in your stomach so you feel more full.
 If you’re swapping out high-calorie drinks for water, that’s even a bigger win.

 Butter, salad dressing, and condiments all add calories to your meal, and they frequently add more than you realize.
 They also often add fat and sugar, which renders a relatively healthful meal a bit less good for you.
 You need to be especially on the lookout at restaurants, where a healthy “salad” may have more calories than a burger because of huge amounts of salad dressing and a host of add-ins.

 This doesn’t mean you need to eat like a rabbit all the time.
 Try to find lower-calorie options for your frequently-used salad dressings and sauces, and try measuring out a portion size at least once to see how much you should be eating.
 Experiment with cooking methods that require less sauce and oil where possible as well!

 Simple ways to avoid accidentally overeating

 Given how restaurants and food manufacturers often encourage you to overeat, it can be hard to stick to a healthy eating plan.
-Fortunately, there are a few ways to take control of how much you consume.
+The best way to fight this is to avoid looking for fad or extreme diets, look for small changes and simple swaps that result in sustained healthier eating over time.
 Most of these ideas don’t require strict calorie counting either.

 1. Fist-size Portion Control